1974 Huntsville Prison siege

 The 1974 Huntsville Prison siege was an eleven-day prison uprising that took place from July 24 to August 3, 1974, at the Huntsville Walls Unit of the Texas Department of Corrections in Huntsville, Texas.
 The standoff was one of the longest hostage-taking sieges in United States history.

+The siege occurred during a broader period of unrest in United States prisons during the 1970s, when concerns over inmate rights, overcrowding, and prison conditions contributed to a rise in violent incidents.
+Notable events such as the Attica Prison riot uprising drew national attention to correctional institutions and prompted increased public scrutiny of prison management practices.
+Similar disturbances were reported at facilities including Louisiana State Penitentiary, where inmates protested living conditions.
+These developments contributed to ongoing debates over prison reform and institutional oversight during the decade and many following decades to come.

 Siege

 From July 24 to August 3, 1974, Federico "Fred" Gomez Carrasco and two other inmates laid siege to the education/library building of the Walls Unit.
 Fred Carrasco was a powerful heroin kingpin in South Texas who was serving a life sentence for the attempted murder of a police officer.
 He was also suspected in the murder of dozens of people in Mexico and Texas.
 Having smuggled pistols and ammunition into the prison, he and two other convicts took eleven prison workers and four inmates hostage.
 The pistols were smuggled by a bribed prison worker who put three .357 magnum pistols in a can of ham.
 More than 300 rounds of ammunition were also smuggled inside cans of peaches.

 When the one o'clock work bell sounded, Carrasco walked up a ramp to the third-story library and forced several prisoners out at gunpoint.
 When two guards tried to go up the ramp, Carrasco fired at them.
 His two accomplices, who were also armed, immediately joined him in the library.

 The prison warden and the director of the Texas Department of Corrections immediately began negotiations with the convicts.
 FBI agents and Texas Rangers arrived to assist them, as the media descended on Huntsville.
 Over the next several days the convicts made a number of demands, including tailored suits, dress shoes, toothpaste, cologne, walkie-talkies and bulletproof helmets, all of which were provided promptly.
 With the approval of Texas Governor Dolph Briscoe, an armored getaway car was provided and rolled into the prison courtyard.
 Carrasco claimed that they were planning to flee to Cuba and appeal to Fidel Castro.